The Emergence and Role of Dipolar Dislocation Patterns in Discrete and Continuum Formulations of Plasticity

-In general, neither the dynamical or energetic origin of DDWs was clarified, nor their relation to \emph{backstress} terms appearing in continuum dislocation dynamics.
-These latter dislocation force components are typically associated with the Bauschinger effect and represent key ingredients of kinematic hardening theories~\cite{Prager:1955ye,Asaro:2006lh,Prager:1956qo}.
-In dislocation dynamics and strain-gradient plasticity theories~\cite{Fleck:1994aa}, such terms involve non-linear derivatives of the local dislocation density, however their precise form has been elusive~\cite{Groma:2003pi,Zaiser:2007le}.
+Although during the past five decades several attempts have been proposed to model pattern formation~\cite{Holt1970_JAP,Aifantis1985_JAP,Pontes2006_IJP,Salazar1995_AM,Hansen1986_MSE, kratochvil2008} most of them are based on purely phenomenological arguments, so they are not derived from the properties of individual dislocations.
+Very recently, however, models based on statistical physics considerations have been derived establishing a direct link between a micro and mesoscale descriptions of the collective motion of dislocations \cite{Groma:2003pi, groma_debye_2006, groma_variational_2010, groma_scale-free_2015, groma_dislocation_2016, Valdenaire2016_PRB}.
+Yet, neither the dynamical or energetic origin of DDWs (or that of the vein structures or other specific dislocation patterns) was clarified, nor their relation to \emph{back-stress} terms (induced by dislocation correlations schematically shown in Fig.~\ref{fig:sketch}) appearing in continuum dislocation dynamics.
+These latter dislocation force components are typically associated with the Bauschinger effect (the asymmetry of deformation upon reversed loading) and represent key ingredients of kinematic hardening theories~\cite{Prager:1955ye,Asaro:2006lh,Prager:1956qo}.
+In dislocation dynamics and strain-gradient plasticity theories~\cite{Fleck:1994aa}, such terms involve non-linear derivatives of the local dislocation density, however their precise form has been elusive~\cite{Groma:2003pi,Zaiser:2007le,dogge_extended_2015}.

-In this Letter, we develop a stochastic continuum model that displays the spontaneous formation of dislocation walls through a dynamical transition~\cite{Goldenfeld:1992aa}, and can be used to establish basic constitutive rules for continuum dislocation plasticity theories.
-The key ingredient is a particular form of dislocation backstress that arises from a consistent coarse-graining procedure and contains a dimensionless prefactor $D$.
-We show that significant DDW formation occurs only when $D < 0$, and in this case our continuum model becomes consistent with discrete dislocation dynamics (DDD) results~\cite{zhou_dynamic_2015}.
+In this paper, we develop a stochastic continuum model based on the deterministic approach proposed by Groma et.~al.~\cite{groma_dislocation_2016} that is able to display the spontaneous formation of dislocation walls through a dynamical transition~\cite{Goldenfeld:1992aa}, and can be used to establish basic constitutive rules for continuum dislocation plasticity theories.
+The key ingredients are: a particular form of dislocation backstress, a ''diffusion`` like stress term proportional to the gradient of the statistically stored dislocation density, and the flow stress being proportional to the square root of the statistically stored dislocation density (Taylor relation).
+Each terms arise from a consistent coarse-graining procedure and contain dimensionless prefactors (for details see below).
+We show that realistic DDW formation occurs only when the back and diffusion stresses are obtained from a convex functional, and in this case our continuum model becomes consistent with lower scale discrete dislocation dynamics (DDD) simulations~\cite{zhou_dynamic_2015}.
 Our results, therefore, shed new light on the origin of the backstress as well as its role in dislocation patterning of bulk single crystals, and provide a successful multi-scale description of the dynamics in single-slip edge dislocation systems.